contagon/handbook/2021-07/38-church-policies-and-guidelines.md

 The Church is neutral regarding political parties, political platforms, and candidates for political office.
 The Church does not endorse any political party or candidate.
 Nor does it advise members how to vote.

 In exceptional cases, when moral issues or the Church’s practices are involved, the Church may take a position on political matters.
-In such cases, the Church may engage in political discourse to represent the Church’s views.
+In such cases, the Church may engage in political discourse to represent its views.
 Only the First Presidency can authorize:

 * Expressing the Church’s position on moral issues.
 * Committing the Church to support or oppose specific legislation.